Drawing out the context of data: a sketching how to guide

 The insights from the sketches are invaluable.
 We’ll communicate them to decision makers to ensure everyone is on the same page, understands user needs and the issues they are facing.

 Imagine that you’re the holder of the IT budget.
 You want to help everyone, but there’s only so much money.
 One team is complaining that some of the databases, while functional, are clunky.
 Do you update them or do you pick something else?

 The answer is (as always), it depends.
 For you to make the right decision you need more information.
-You need to know the context in which they work and what the implications are of that database not being optimal.
-And a bit of empathy for the user certainly helps too.
+You need to know the context in which they work and what the implications are of the database not being optimal.
+A bit of empathy for the user certainly helps too.

 Drawing is a way to help (bad pun alert) draw out that context.
 While a picture is supposedly worth a 1,000 words, it’s merely a snapshot in time.